seb-835/opentelemetry/otel-article-1-3.md

 ## Implementing our Kubernetes Events Collector
 ### Tip 3 :  RBAC
-A quick reminder, there are mainly two ways to read events from a Kubernetes cluster through the API server.
+A brief reminder, there are mainly two ways to read events from a Kubernetes cluster through the API server.
 ```
 kubectl describe pod <podname>
 kubectl get events